tamersp25/docs/docs/developer/engines/standards/engine-output/README.md

 When engines report their findings, they either write assets or broadcast messages in vtn-standard format.
 When apps query information from the engineResults GraphQL query, it responds in vtn-standard format.

+For specifications and examples for individual engine capabilities, please see the documentation for [Building a Cognitive Engine](/developer/engines/cognitive/).

 ## Full Specification

 The official specification is expressed in json-schema format and is [available here](https://github.com/veritone/docs/tree/master/docs/engines/standards/vtn-standard.schema.json)